ECB to start purchasing covered bonds mid-Oct, ABS in fourth quarter

-NAPLES Italy The European Central Bank on Thursday outlined its plans to buy secured debt, part of wider plans to encourage banks to lend more and bolster the flagging euro zone economy.
+NAPLES, Italy Oct 2 The European Central Bank on Thursday outlined its plans to buy secured debt, part of wider plans to encourage banks to lend more and bolster the flagging euro zone economy.

 ECB President Mario Draghi told a news conference the bank would be ready to start purchasing covered bonds in mid-October and asset-backed securities in the fourth quarter of 2014.